> to Japanese Pages1. Summary

 Non-Local Exsits ≠ Error Destoroy

 I sometimes see a negative article as below.
-“The coding as below is bad.”:

 // Java Example: